-This is important because there is still no law in England and Wales that allows for the assets of co-habiting couples to be divided after a separation in the way that they would be after a marriage.
 After a divorce, the law looks to share the family assets along principles of need and fairness which take a starting point of an equal division, irrespective of who legally owns any property, but the same law does not apply to couples who have not married.
 If you separate after living together the general rule is that you leave the relationship with any property or other assets, such as savings or investments, that you legally own in your name.
-This can often result in in a sense of unfairness or hardship, particularly if one of you feels you have made significant contributions in terms of financial or family commitment, such as looking after the home or family, which is not reflected in how you own the assets if your relationship if it ends.
+This can often result in a sense of unfairness or hardship, particularly if one of you feels you have made significant contributions in terms of financial or family commitment, such as looking after the home or family, which is not reflected in how you own the assets if your relationship if it ends.

-While it is possible to make or defend a claim in the civil courts about how a property or other as-sets owned either by one of you or jointly should be shared, these cases are usually complicated and can be costly and time-consuming to resolve.
-These cases require the court to look at and in-terpret evidence of contributions and agreements which can be hard to prove, particularly after a long relationship.
+While it is possible to make or defend a cohabitation dispute in the civil courts about how a property or other assets owned either by one of you or jointly should be shared, these cases are usually complicated and can be costly and time-consuming to resolve.
+These cases require the court to look at and interpret evidence of contributions and agreements which can be hard to prove, particularly after a long relationship.

-2. How you intend to own any property that you buy during your relationship.
-This is particularly relevant if for example you buy a property you intend to own together but only one of you is able to take out a mortgage and own the legal title.
+- How you intend to own any property that you buy during your relationship.
+This is particularly relevant if for example, you buy a property you intend to own together but only one of you is able to take out a mortgage and own the legal title.

-At David Gray we have solicitors who are specialists in the law affecting people who are Cohabiting and we can advise you an all aspects whether you are planning to live together or already doing so.
-Some of our cohabitation specialists are also trained Collaborative lawyers and we can offer you this option to use to agree the terms of your agreement.
+At David Gray, we have solicitors who are specialists in the law affecting people who are Cohabiting and we can advise you on all aspects whether you are planning to live together or already doing so.
+Some of our cohabitation specialists are also trained Collaborative lawyers and we can offer you this option to use to agree to the terms of your agreement.